Rex Ryan reportedly set to join ESPN as ‘Sunday NFL Countdown’ analyst

 Rex Ryan’s best coaching seasons might be a few years removed now, but his gift of gab might live on in the NFL in another form.

-The New York Daily News reports that the former New York Jets and Buffalo Bills head coach has signed a multi-year deal with ESPN to be a part of the network’s “Sunday NFL Countdown” show.
+The New York Daily News reports that the former New York Jets and Buffalo Bills head coach has signed a multi-year deal with ESPN to be a part of “Sunday NFL Countdown.”
 He appeared as a guest analyst on Super Bowl Sunday — a tryout of sorts? — and likely convinced executives he’ll be able to talk about football.

 When reached by Shutdown Corner, an ESPN spokesman said he had no comment on the report.